soyoahn/soyoahn.github.io/_posts/2026-06-18-my-game-dev-journey.md

 ## 1️⃣ What my first job in games was like

-I set out to prove myself as immediately as possible.
+I set out to prove myself immediately.
 This wasn't a conscious decision, just good instinct.
 Don't believe it when places tell you that you can take a month to ramp up.
 Deliver or prove value on week 1 if you can.
 Make them immediately happy they hired you.
 Don't go too crazy and break something that first week though.

 The first couple weeks were tough--I had the best boss in the world who took the time to teach me about the build pipeline, but because no one had worked with a tech writer before, my team didn't reach out for docs help at all.
 My boss gave me a few assignments, and I completed them to the best of my ability, but this was my first internal documentation gig and I didn't know the best way to approach our users: the artists and designers at the studio.
 So I started following my teammates whenever they left our team room (this was before Slack and Covid--we only had Skype and email!) and kept following if they went downstairs to where the artists were sitting.
 Then I'd observe their troubleshooting procedures and take notes.